Israel–Oman relations

-In line with the Arab League position in relation to Israel, Oman does not officially recognize the state of Israel and took part in the boycott of Israel during much of the 20th century.
+In line with the Arab League position in relation to Israel, Oman does not have fully normalized relations with Israel and took part in the boycott of Israel during much of the 20th century.

+Oman established hidden relations with Israel in the 1970s.
+It sought Israeli military assistance in fighting the Dhofar rebellion.

 In 1994, the countries established unofficial trade relations, which were discontinued in 2000.
 In 2018, Israeli Prime Minister Benjamin Netanyahu led a delegation to Oman and met with Sultan Qaboos and other senior Omani officials.
 In February 2019, Omani foreign minister, Yusuf bin Alawi, said that Oman will not normalize its relations with Israel until a sovereign Palestinian state has been established.
+Moreover, Oman has recently criminalized many specific ties with Israel.

 In 2020, after Sultan Qaboos died, the Israeli PM commended Qaboos and gave his condolences.

-In 2023, Oman announced it will allow Israeli aircraft to fly over its airspace, shortening flight times to Far East destinations.
+In 2023, Oman announced it will allow Israeli aircraft to fly over its airspace, shortening flight times to Far East destinations, although Israel's flag carrier El Al stopped flights from flying over Omani airspace after the Gaza war.

 History

 Background

-Unlike most other nations in the region, Oman has not participated in any of the armed conflicts fought between the Arab states and Israel.
+Unlike most other nations in the region, Oman has not participated in any of the armed conflicts fought between Arab states and Israel.

+Hidden relations

+Oman established hidden relations with Israel in the 1970s.
+Oman established those ties in order to receive military assistance from Israel in fighting the Dhofar Marxist rebellion, in particular the Dhofar Liberation Front.
+Due to the sensitivity of such ties at the time, they were hidden from the United Kingdom.

+Oman was one of two Arab nations (the other being Morocco) not to break off diplomatic relations with Egypt after the Camp David accords in 1979.

 Establishment of relations (1994–2000)

 In 1994, then-Prime Minister of Israel Yitzhak Rabin visited Oman, where he was greeted by Sultan of Oman Qaboos bin Said al Said in Muscat.
 Among other things, the two sides discussed issues such as sharing water and how to improve water supplies.
 In 1995, a few days after Rabin was assassinated, then-acting prime minister Shimon Peres hosted Omani foreign minister Yusuf bin Alawi bin Abdullah in Jerusalem.

 In January 1996, Israel and Oman signed an agreement on the reciprocal opening of trade representative offices.

+During the Madrid talks during the 1990s, Oman pushed for Arab-Israeli peace.
+Some diplomats and researchers have said that it is possible Oman was one of the first countries to push for such a peace.

+Oman was interested at the time in agricultural assistance, with Israel assisting Omani agriculture and the combat of water inefficiency through the provision of Israeli drip irrigation technology.
+Oman had pushed at the time for a regional water project, specifically on desalination and was interested in Israeli technology.